 Students have the option to organise their own work placement, otherwise college staff are happy to arrange placement in one of the many facilities that h&h have a relationship with.
-Trainer regularly visit students during work placement.
+Trainers regularly visit students during work placement.

-- Early Childhood Education and Care services students are required to complete their work placement at a long day care centre, catering to age groups 0 to 6.
+- Early childhood education and care services students are required to complete their work placement at a long day care centre, catering to age groups 0 to 6.

-- Aged Care students are required to complete their work placement in a high care facility.
+- Aged care students are required to complete their work placement in a high care facility.

 - Disability students are required to complete their work placement at an approved organisation.